-From handicrafts to corporate consultation services, the business possibilities are nearly endless.
+From handicrafts to corporate consulting services, the business possibilities are nearly endless.
 So if you’ve made up your mind to set up a business while raising your youngsters, here are some great tips to help you get started.

 Make lists, divide your projects into manageable tasks, and learn to recognize the exigencies of your work and family life.

-Monetize Your Passion
+2. Monetize Your Passion

 The best work doesn’t seem like work at all.
 If you can find a way to monetize a talent or skill you are passionate about, you will be able to take pleasure in the job you do.

 It will be a challenge and a joy, and its impact will ultimately be a positive force in your life and that of your little ones.

-Find Quiet Time
+3. Find Quiet Time